Millions of people are going hungry and thirsty every day as war destroys their ability to survive.

 Water shortages combined with the destruction of infrastructure and the lack of a functioning health service has led to a serious cholera outbreak, described by Wael Ibrahim, CARE’s Country Director in Yemen, as the world's worst cholera outbreak.
 Malnourished children, pregnant women and people living with other chronic health conditions are now at greater risk of death as they face the triple threat of conflict, hunger and cholera.

 The ongoing conflict also means that people who are struggling to survive in the face of airstrikes, violence and economic collapse, are also desperately short of supplies and the urgent humanitarian assistance that they need.

 How many people are affected?

-The number of people affected and the level of need mean Yemen’s people are suffering one of the world’s worst humanitarian crises – yet it is being largely overlooked.
-(Figures below from 2017.)
+The number of people affected and the level of need mean Yemen’s people are suffering one of the world’s worst humanitarian crises (figures below from 2017).

 What we are doing

 The ongoing conflict makes this an extremely difficult environment in which to work – but CARE is one of the few international aid agencies with an established presence in Yemen, where we have worked since 1993.
 CARE’s team in Yemen are continuing to deliver humanitarian services under very challenging circumstances.

 We are focusing on making sure that people in the hardest-hit and most hard-to-reach areas have access to emergency supplies and assistance with meeting their basic needs, including food and water.
 The near-collapse of public services – only 45% of health facilities in Yemen remain, with limited functionality – means that we are also providing sanitation, hygiene, and livelihoods support.